-Option C. Grant Proposal Related to R546 Content
+Option C. Grant Proposal Related to R546 Content (60 points)

 Perhaps you are working for a center that needs grant money.
 Here is a chance to help out.
 After thoroughly reading a topic area related to R546 in some way, draft a proposal for a grant to a government agency or a foundation.
 You (and your boss) choose the funding agency, title, and monies needed.
 Include the purpose and goals, ideas, timeline for the project, ramifications or implications, budget, and other items required in the grant.
-An extensive literature review with associated research questions should ground your proposal, while the names and addresses of 3 reviewers and your resume should end your proposal.
-Please turn in a maximum of 10 single-spaced pages, exclusive of references, appendices, chats, and tables.
+An extensive literature review with associated research questions should ground your proposal.
+Please turn in a maximum of 10 single-spaced pages, exclusive of references, appendices, charts, and tables.

-Option D. Teaching and Learning Center (or some other R546 related center) Creation Proposal
+Option D. Teaching and Learning Center (or similar) Creation Proposal (60 points)

 Write a proposal to create a teaching and learning center with a focus in an area wherein you are interested.
 This proposal must be related to R546 content where possible and should include strategies and ideas for critical or creative thinking, cooperative/collaborative learning, motivation, or technology integration.
-Start with a rational for the center.
+Start with a rationale for the center.
 Names and ideas related to specific R546 instructional strategies must be highlighted.
 These proposals can be internally written such as to a university or school district or externally written such as to a government agency or foundation.
-Include a rationale and purpose for center in your proposal as well as goals or targeted plans, strategies that you hope to implement (very important) and how you might train for them, a timeline, a budget, stakeholders, space needed, resource needs, etc. Please turn in a maximum of 10 single-spaced pages, exclusive of references, appendices, chats, figures, and tables.
+Include a rationale and purpose for center in your proposal as well as goals or targeted plans, strategies that you hope to implement (very important) and how you might train for them, a timeline, a budget, stakeholders, space needed, resource needs, etc. Please turn in a maximum of 10 single-spaced pages, exclusive of references, appendices, charts, figures, and tables.
 Be specific, practical, unique, and inspiring in your design.
-This is a particular hard option to provide specifics.
+This is a particularly hard option to provide specifics.
 Be careful.
 A general overview will not suffice.
 If you select it, please be creative!